vkalogeiton/joint-object-action-learning/README.md

 In our [ICCV17](https://hal.inria.fr/hal-01575804/document) paper we jointly detect objects performing various avtions in videos.
 Here, we provide the evaluation code used in our experiments.

-## Citing ACT-detector
+## Citing Joint learning of object and action detectors

-If you find ACT-detector useful in your research, please cite:
+If you find our evaluation code useful in your research, please cite:

     @inproceedings{kalogeiton17biccv,
       TITLE = {Joint learning of object and action detectors},